 - Once the dough balls are frozen, remove the cookie sheet from the freezer.

-- Transfer the frozen dough balls into a freezer-safe container or bag.
+- Transfer the frozen dough balls into a freezer bag.

 - Label the container or bag with the date and type of rolls for future reference.

-- Seal the container or bag tightly, ensuring no air can enter.
+- Seal the bag tightly, ensuring no air can enter.

-- Return the container or bag to the freezer for long-term storage.
+- Return bag to the freezer for long-term storage.

 Step 4: Thawing and Baking the Yeast Rolls